cortinaluis/vue-google-map-sample/README.md

 except for `vue.config` (for separate html loading) and `.eslintrc.js` (for custom ESLint rules).

-Also, instead of having `*.vue`,
-I managed to have a directory per component each of which having `index.js`, `template.html`, and `style.styl`.
+Also, I managed to have a directory per component instead of having a single `*.vue` file, each of such directory holds `index.js`, `template.html`, and `style.styl`.
-It's just a matter of preference, and the both fundamentally the same no problem.
+This is just a matter of preference, and they both fundamentally work the same.
 (some related tips are covered in [3-4.
 Importing Files](#import_files)).